Siemens to publish details of Osram spin-off

-In a separate meeting on Thursday, Osram's supervisory board is expected to approve plans for a restructuring program costing 500 million euros and thousands of jobs, sources have said.
+In a separate meeting on Thursday, Osram's supervisory board is expected to approve plans for a restructuring programme costing 500 million euros and thousands of jobs, sources have said.

 "Five hundred million euros of restructuring for a company with roughly 5 billion euros of revenues sounds like a high number," a London-based analyst said.

-Osram will cut jobs mostly outside its German home market as part of the program, sources have said, having already shrunk its workforce by 2,000 to 39,000 over the past year.
+Osram will cut jobs mostly outside its German home market as part of the programme, sources have said, having already shrunk its workforce by 2,000 to 39,000 over the past year.

 Osram, whose brand is 106 years old, has been slow to adapt to a shift from traditional light bulbs to more energy efficient and durable light-emitting diodes (LEDs) as parent Siemens shied away from investing in the semiconductor-based technology.